Nikita101014/NeoPack1.2.5/README.md

 # NeoPack1.2.5
-a resource pack i made featuring custom sounds for certain mobs, custom splash texts, a custom background, and so much more!
+# A resource pack I made featuring custom sounds for certain mobs, custom splash texts, a custom background, and so much more!
+# WARNING!
+This resource pack does contain some crude, inappropriate, and even racist comments.
+Use at your own risk.
+#
+#
+#
+# Last Update: February 25th, 2025
+#
+# - Added custom menu scrteen panorama
+# - Added new menu splash text and deleted some